 Adjunct Professor of Law

-Eric Schaaf is the Regional Counsel for Region 2 of the United States Environmental Protection Agency and oversees the legal aspects of all EPA programs in New York, New Jersey, Puerto Rico and the U.S. Virgin Islands.
-Eric first joined EPA’s Office of Regional Counsel as a staff attorney in 1984; he has headed that office, as Regional Counsel, since June 2002.
-Immediately prior to being appointed Regional Counsel, Eric served for five years as the Deputy Regional Counsel and prior to that, he served for over 10 years as Chief of the New York/Caribbean Superfund Branch.
+Eric Schaaf served as the Regional Counsel for Region 2 of the United States Environmental Protection Agency from 2002 through 2021; in that capacity, he was responsible for the legal aspects of all EPA programs in New York, New Jersey, Puerto Rico and the U.S. Virgin Islands.
+Eric first joined EPA’s Office of Regional Counsel as a staff attorney in 1984.
+Prior to being appointed Regional Counsel, Eric served for five years as the Deputy Regional Counsel and prior to that, he served for over 10 years as Chief of the New York/Caribbean Superfund Branch.

 In his work with EPA, Eric has dealt with the full range of environmental statutes administered by the Agency, including the Clean Air Act, the Clean Water Act, the Safe Drinking Water Act, the Resource Conservation and Recovery Act, the Toxic Substances Control Act, the Federal Insecticide, Fungicide and Rodenticide Act, and the Comprehensive Environmental Response, Compensation and Liability Act (also known as “Superfund”).

-Eric has led many EPA enforcement negotiating teams which have addressed such diverse matters as clean up of the Passaic River, PCBs in New York City schools and controlling spray drift of pesticides in Puerto Rico.
-Eric led the EPA team that developed the first EPA National Enforcement Priority Strategy to address air toxics and served on the three-person national Strategy Implementation Team that oversaw implementation of the strategy across all ten regions of the Agency.
-He also participated in the negotiations that led to clean up of contaminated sediments in the Hudson River.
+Eric has led many EPA enforcement negotiating teams which have addressed such diverse matters as the cleanup of the Passaic River, PCBs in New York City schools and controlling spray drift of pesticides in Puerto Rico.
+Eric led the team that developed the first EPA National Enforcement Priority Strategy to address air toxics and served on the three-person national Strategy Implementation Team that oversaw implementation of the strategy across all ten regions of the Agency.
+He also participated in the negotiations that led to the cleanup of contaminated sediments in the Hudson River.

 Eric was responsible for the legal aspects of EPA Region 2’s response to Hurricanes Sandy and Irene as well as EPA’s response to the World Trade Center disaster.
-He oversees the legal aspects of EPA’s efforts to assist in the recovery of Puerto Rico and the U.S. Virgin Islands from the impact of Hurricanes Irma and Maria as well as implementation of the Region’s climate change adaptation plan, and efforts to incorporate sustainability principles into various aspects of the Agency’s work.
+He oversaw the legal aspects of EPA’s efforts to assist in the recovery of Puerto Rico and the U.S. Virgin Islands from the impacts of Hurricanes Irma and Maria, as well as several earthquakes, including impacts affecting the power sector.
+Eric also was active in the Agency’s efforts to identify opportunities to address climate change using existing federal authorities as well as implementation of Region 2’s climate change adaptation plan and efforts to incorporate sustainability principles into various aspects of the Agency’s work.